 FoodSIVI Transformation Cycle of Food System Science, Valuation and Users

-Food system science indicates a loss of economic value; it also sets scientific targets, for example the targets of 2 or 1.5 degrees set by climate scientists.
-Through valuation we can account for the value loss that is presently not costed into the economic system; this valuation also informs the internalisation, helping us move towards targets
+Food system science indicates a loss of economic value.
+It also sets scientific targets, for example the target of 1.5 degrees set by climate scientists.
+Valuation accounts for the value loss that is presently not costed into the economic system.
+The valuation informs internalisation, helping the food system shift towards targets.

 FoodSIVI is an important initiative that is providing a forum for critical evidence on how economics and food systems science can transform food systems.
 Not an easy task, but one in which FoodSIVI is bringing the best actors together to provide solutions.